 The Danube is awesome!
 If you’re a geography nerd like us, you’ll appreciate the fact that 4 European capitals are located on the Danube and know that it’s one of the great rivers of the world.
 On both sides there are excellent walking paths.
 We started along the Pest side which gave us a stunning view of Buda Castle from across the Danube.
 From our origin point below The Chain Bridge we had drinks at one of the quaint river deck restaurants.
 They can be tricky to get to because of the roadway and train tracks, but once you navigate your way to the riverfront you’ll have a nice selection of reasonably priced watering holes.

-After our liquid motivation, we trekked towards the Chain Bridge and crossed the mighty currents of the Danube.
-We took our time breathing in the sights and were immersed in beauty from the lion sculptures of the bridge to the ornate Hungarian Parliament building which quickly came into view on the Pest side.
-This portion of the day was unplanned, but I am so happy we decided to walk the bridge because the views were spectacular.
-After circling back to the Pest side of the bridge, we continued up the river walk to Shoes on the Danube, a somber memorial dedicated to victims of an execution that took place on the river bank.
+After our liquid motivation, we trekked towards the Chain Bridge.
+Once there, we crossed the mighty currents of the Danube.
+We took our time breathing in the sights and were immersed in beauty.
+From the lion sculptures of the bridge to the ornate Hungarian Parliament building – we were in awe.
+This portion of the day was unplanned, but I’m glad we walked the bridge because the views were spectacular.
+After circling back to the Pest side of the bridge, we continued up the river walk.
+There, we found Shoes on the Danube, a somber memorial.
+It’s dedicated to victims of an execution that took place on the river bank.

 During World War II, 3,500 citizens of Budapest were shot into the river by fascist members of the Arrow Cross.
 Those mostly Jewish citizens are honored with a moving tribute on the banks of the Danube.
 The memorial is only steps from Hungarian Parliament, a marvel with beautiful angles and a great photo op.
 On the opposite side of the building there are cool water features including a mist garden during the summer months.